-Sri Lanka is well known for its ancient hydraulic civilization and major irrigation works constructed since 3rd century AD.
-Some of these structures are often quoted as technically parallel to the modern engineering designs and constructions.
-The ancient Maduru Oya sluice way is one such structure.
-As its coincidence with vary same site designed for the modem sluice, under recently executed Accelerated Mahaweli Development Project.
+Sri Lanka is well known for its ancient hydraulic civilization and major irrigation works constructed since the 3rd century AD.
+Some of these structures are often quoted as technically parallel to modern engineering designs and constructions.
+The ancient Maduru Oya sluiceway is one such structure.

-the central pit forms special interest as its right wall has a peculiar terracotta design of dancers.
-Similar feature has not been located from any other sluice in Sri Lanka.
+The central pit which lies 34.77 meters from the entrance forms special interest as its right wall has a peculiar terracotta design of a drummer and four female dances in low relief.
+Such a feature has not been located from any other sluice in Sri Lanka.

 The Maduru Oya Sluice made up of stone slabs and bricks, is about 30 feet (9.1 m) high, 30 feet (9.1 m) wide and 219 feet (67 m) long.
-Professor Senarath Paranawithana believes that this sluice way was built by King Kutakanna Tissa (42-20 BC).
-Carbon dating carried out in USA has also placed the time period to 1st century BC.
-But the popular local belief us that the original dam here was built before the arrival of Vijaya by Yaksha Tribes around 6th century BC.
+Professor Senarath Paranawithana believes that this sluiceway was built by King Kutakanna Tissa (42-20 BC).
+Carbon dating carried out in the USA has also placed the period to the 1st century BC.
+But the popular local belief us that the original dam here was built before the arrival of Vijaya by the Yaksha Tribes around the 6th century BCE.

-Access to the Maduru Oya Dam is restricted to the general public.
-Since the ancient sluice lies in the close to the dam access to this too is restricted.
+Access to the Maduru Oya Dam is restricted to the general public due to security reasons.
+Since the ancient sluice lies close to the dam access to this too is restricted.
 You need to obtain permission from the Mahaweli Authority prior hand which you need to present to the Army checkpoint.

 - Ancient Heritage Sites of Sri Lanka

 - Other Places of Interest Within Close Proximity